Have you been forced into retirement because of a doping ban?

 Do you have a story to tell that will help others in a similar situation?
 Contact us so we can make it happen on Crossing the Line.

 Ex-pro cyclist David Millar explains his descent into doping and his path to redemption and beyond.

 Below is a candid interview with Nathan Baggaley, 2004 Olympic medalist who attended The Cabin in Chaing Mai, Thailand.
-Baggealey, an Olympic medalist from 2004 and a kayak World Champion in 2005 tested positive for steroids in 2006 and was hit with a two year ban.
-During his ban he slid into recreational drug taking and then into the murky world of drug manufacturing and dealing and changing the course of his life for evermore.
+Baggaley, an Olympic medalist from 2004 and a kayak World Champion in 2005 tested positive for steroids in 2006 and was hit with a two-year ban.
+During his ban he slid into recreational drug-taking and then into the murky world of drug manufacturing and dealing, changing the course of his life for evermore.
 He was arrested in 2007 and at his sentencing hearing he described the pain of losing his sport and life due to a doping ban.
 He attributed this to his downfall.
 He served 4.5 years in prison however, since this video was recorded Baggaley is now back in jail facing more drug crime charges.